vascojdb/blynk-plant-watering/README.md

 # Plant Watering with ESP8266 and Blynk App
 This project was created to fill in the gap we had while going for holidays: Our flowers and plants needed to be watered and I was too busy to create a complex system.
 I decided to uyse the simplicity of Blynk as it requires low to almost no need of messing up with code and hardware.
-Apart from controlling the pump, I also added 2 temperature sensors (so you can measure ground and air temperature) and a soil moisture sensor (sou you can see how wet the soil is).
+Apart from controlling the pump, I also added a temperature sensor and a soil moisture sensor.

 ## What you will need:
    - 1x NodeMCU or similar ESP8266 unit with access to I/O
    - 1x Relay board (to control the water pump)
-   - 2x DS18S20 1-Wire digital thermometer (I used the ones soldered already on a long cable)
+   - 1x DS18S20 1-Wire digital thermometer (I used the ones soldered already on a long cable)
    - 1x Soil moisture sensor (analog, with 3 pins)
    - 1x Mini water pump (12V)
    - 2x Power supply (5V USB for the NodeMCU + 12V for the water pump)